MapRock/TimeMolecules/tutorials/time_molecules_skills/readmd.md

 [Describe the tutorial]

 The tutorial should include references to code, information about the parameters.
+The tutorial should be targeted at an audience of AI agents that will need to query the TimeSolution database, an implementation of [Time Molecules](https://technicspub.com/time-molecules/).

 **Template End**